ayush51/tutorial/tutorial.md

 functionality to this.
 Surfly can be integrated in such a way so that it acts as a transparent addition to your product.

 #### Create your own invite page

+You can fully customise the page for inviting people to start surfly and also add metadata so that the agents know information about the user before they start a session

 <a name="advanced_options"></a>
 ### Advanced options